houshuang2018/taxonomy-aware-benchmark/README.md

 # Dataset construction

-The scripts used to construct the positive and negative datasets are provided in the `XX` directory.
+The scripts used to construct the positive and negative datasets are provided in the `/scripts` directory.
 The dataset construction pipelines are summarized below.

 ## **Positive dataset construction**